About the Governing Board

 Merced County Supervisor

-Director Espinoza was sworn in January 03, 2017 to serve his first term as Merced County Supervisor, District 1.
-Espinoza first moved to Merced County from Mexico at the age of 10.
-He attended elementary and middle school in Delhi and graduated from Livingston High School.
-He attended California State University Stanislaus and received his BA in criminal justice in 1994.
-Director Espinoza was first elected Livingston City Council member in 2002 and re-elected in 2006.
-In 2010 he was elected Livingston City Mayor and served 3 two year terms before being elected County Supervisor.
-Director Espinoza served as the MCAG Vice Chair from 2015-2016 representing the city of Livingston, and was re-elected this term to serve representing Merced County.
+Director Rodrigo Espinosa was sworn in on January 3, 2017 to serve his first term as Merced County Supervisor, District 1.
+Director Espinosa first moved to Merced County from Mexico at the age of ten.
+He attended elementary and middle school in Delhi and graduated form Livingston High School.
+He attended California State University, Stanislaus and received his bachelor's degree in Criminal Justice in 1994.
+Director Espinosa was first elected to the Livingston City Council in 2002 and re-elected in 2006.
+In 2010 he was elected Mayor and served three two-year terms before being elected County Supervisor.
+Director Espinosa served as the MCAG Vice-Chair from 2015 - 2016 representing the city of Livingston, and served as the Chair representing Merced County from 2017 - 2018.
 He is also a member of the San Joaquin Valley Rail Commission.
-The Espinoza family focuses on farming Almonds and Peaches in the Delhi and Turlock area.
-Director Espinoza resides in Livingston with his wife; Ana together they have three children Erik, Breanna and Matthew.
+The Espinosa family focuses on farming Almonds and Peaches in the Delhi and Turlock area.
+Director Espinosa resides in Livingston with his wife Ana; together they have three children Erik, Breanna and Matthew.

 Mayor of Dos Palos